 During the conference, Garlinghouse insisted that crypto-assets are solving real-world banking and remittance problems, and that future generations of what he calls "digital assets" will continue to improve the ability of making payments, especially cross-border payments.

 "The (blockchain) industry still needs to mature because transforming the industry takes time.
 Ripple is focused on solving issues for cross-border payments.
 I think today's legacy system is low and shockingly unreliable.
 The error rate is 6 percent," he said.

 Garlinghouse said Ripple is keen to see more XRP liquidity by expanding its partnership with cryptocurrency exchanges.
-“We will continue to invest lots of exchanges around the world to ensure lots of XRP liquidity,” he said.
-Ripple was rumored to have the so-called “coin-based” initial public offerings (IPO).
+"We will continue to invest lots of exchanges around the world to ensure lots of XRP liquidity," he said.

 In a related note, Financial Services Commission (FSC) Chairman Choi Jong-ku told reporters that the country's top financial policy regulator was opposing moves by domestic firms to raise funds via overseas initial coin offerings (ICOs), which the FSC banned last year.

 "Reports say Kakao, the operator of the country's dominant messaging app of Kakao Talk, was planning to raise money via overseas ICOs; however, our internal checkup showed that Kakao has no plan about it," Choi said in a media briefing house before the Ripple news conference.

 Kakao, which in January raised over $1 billion for artificial intelligence (AI) investment, is reported to have interested in raising funds by pursuing an overseas ICO.